DHARPA-Project/kiara.documentation/docs/usage/getting_started.md

 #### Importing the 'raw' file

-After looking at the ``kiara operation list`` output, it looks like the ``import.file`` module might be just what we need (to be honest, `import.table.from.csv_file` is what we'd really use if we weren't stuck in this getting-started guide, but doing that would skip over a few important basics that are worth understanding).
+After looking at the ``kiara operation list`` output, it looks like the ``import.file`` module might be just what we need (to be honest, `import.table.from.local_file_path` is what we'd really use if we weren't stuck in this getting-started guide, but doing that would skip over a few important basics that are worth understanding).

 *kiara* has the [``run``](../running_operations) sub-command, which is used to execute operations.
 If we only provide a module name, and not any input, this command will tell us what it expects: